abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/15-Manage resource locks.md

     ![](../images/lab15-image5.png)

-### Task 3: Test deleting a member of the resource group
+### Task 3: Test deleting a resource from the resource group

 In this task, we will test if the resource lock protects a storage account in the resource group.